ctuning/ck-clsmith/README.md

-CK repository: Converting clsmith tool (PLDI'15 artifact) to CK format
+CK repository: Converting CLsmith tool (PLDI'15 artifact) to CK format
 ======================================================================

 Status
 ======
 This is a relatively stable repository demonstrating how to share artifacts (tools and datasets) via CK.
-We converted CLSmith tool to CK format to detect OpenCL compiler bugs.
+We converted CLsmith tool for fuzz testing of OpenCL compilers into the CK format.

 Prerequisites
 =============